 - 95% LTV mortgages vs Help to Buy mortgage guarantee- Choosing between a high LTV mortgage and Help to Buy, what is better?

-The government has recently introduced the Help to Buy scheme to improve people’s chances of owning property in England, although there are similar schemes available in Wales and Scotland.
+The government introduced the Help to Buy scheme to improve people’s chances of owning property in England, although there are similar schemes available in Wales and Scotland.

-Coupled with low mortgage interest rates, the scheme is likely to be taken up by many first-time buyers.
+Coupled with low mortgage interest rates, the scheme has been taken up by many first-time buyers and people wanting to move.

 Since April 2013, first-time buyers of new build properties will only need a deposit of 5% in order to get a mortgage for up to 75% of the property’s value.